 The first execution of "get -e" causes the creation of the p-file for the corresponding SCCS file.
 Subsequent executions only update the p-file by inserting a line containing the above information.
-Before inserting this line, however, get checks that:

-- No entry already in the p-file specifies as already retrieved the SID of the version to be retrieved. - That the new ("to-be-created") SID is not already specified as such in the p-file.
+Before inserting this line, however, get checks that no entry already in the p-file specifies as already retrieved the SID of the version to be retrieved, unless multiple concurrent edits are allowed.